schulkinator/laserprojector/README.md

 This project was mainly based on this instructables tutorial: https://www.instructables.com/Arduino-Laser-Show-With-Real-Galvos/

 *I did not write the majority of the laser control code!
 This was mainly taken from the above tutorial.
-There were a number of bugs in that code that I needed to fix for it to work.
+Many thanks to the author but there were a number of bugs in that code that I needed to fix for it to work.
 Some of it was incompatible with ESP32 altogether and would cause it to hard-crash and reboot.
-A number of places in the code divide by zero for example, which may work on arduino but causes a crash in ESP32.*
+A number of places in the code divide by zero for example, which may work on arduino but causes ESP32 to crash.*

 This is the finished projector.